mathetos/acf-button-field/README.md

 ### Compatibility

-This add-on will work with:

-* version 4 and up
+This add-on works onle with version 4 and up.
-* version 3 and bellow

 ### Installation